nodejs/node/doc/api/stream.md

 pass.pipe(writable);
 pass.unpipe(writable);
-// readableFlowing is now false
+// readableFlowing is now false.

 pass.on('data', (chunk) => { console.log(chunk.toString()); });
-pass.write('ok');  // Will not emit 'data'
+pass.write('ok');  // Will not emit 'data'.
-pass.resume();     // Must be called to make stream emit 'data'
+pass.resume();     // Must be called to make stream emit 'data'.
 ```

 While `readable.readableFlowing` is `false`, data may be accumulating